arbor-sim/arbor/doc/cpp/neuroml.rst

 which in turn provides methods for the identification and translation of morphology data. ``neuroml`` objects are moveable and move-assignable, but not copyable.

-An implementation limitation restrictes valid segment id values to those which can be represented by an ``unsigned long long`` value.
+An implementation limitation restricts valid segment id values to those which can be represented by an ``unsigned long long`` value.

 .. cpp:class:: neuroml